SPEAK TO A MODULAR EXPERT: 1-888-836-7850

 Low Cost Construction

-Modular classrooms are generally cheaper to build than traditional buildings.
+Modular classrooms are generally cheaper to build than traditional classroom buildings.
 This is due to several factors.
 Since modular buildings are prefabricated in a factory beforehand, waste is minimized, and such production also allows for buying materials in bulk, further bringing down costs.
 Prefabrication off-site is faster, and therefore requires less labor.
 All these factors can lead to significant savings for schools.

 Faster Construction Times